 - Save citrus peels and dry them out for herbal teas!

-- Save the bottoms of celery and lettuces then soak in water to regrow them in your own garden.
+- Save the bottoms of celery and lettuces, and soak them in water to regrow them in your own garden.
 There’s an article on 10 foods that you can eat and regrow forever just like that here.

-Although it’s nice to use premium, high-quality ingredients, learning a few tricks about food alchemy can go a long way.
-Here are a few cooking and recipe ideas that cost little to nothing to make:
+Here are a few cooking tricks and recipe ideas that cost little to nothing to make:

-Make your plate 80% vegetables and 20% animal products.
+- Make your plate 80% vegetables and 20% animal products.
 Animal products cost way more, and by eating more plant foods and fewer animal foods, we not only improve our health, but we also save money.
-Animal foods are nutrition-packed, so we only need so much of them to really thrive.
-I believe it was Jefferson who suggested that animal products should be a side dish.

-Add fermented vegetables to your meals.
-These foods cost pennies to make and they not only provide nutrition, but they also work as digestive aids and a probiotic, all in one.
+- Add fermented vegetables to your meals.
+These foods cost pennies to make, and they work as nutritional powerhouses, digestive aids and probiotics, all in one.
 By consuming fermented vegetables with each meal, we improve our metabolic function and better digest the food we eat.

 I was a bodybuilder for two years and ate meat and eggs almost 5 times a day.
 I spent so much money on food it was ridiculous.
 The funny thing is, I wasn’t nearly as healthy as I am now.
 What did I do differently?
 I did everything I am writing in this article!